Cam Newton’s Outfit Draws Attention Upon Arriving in Foxborough

 — BostonSportsMike (@boston_sp0rts20) July 4, 2020

-One user reminds us of just how flamboyant of a dresser Newton can be.
+One user reminds us of just how unique of a dresser Newton can be.

 To those talking about his fits don't forget to mention the 🔥 🔥 🔥 ones too!!! pic.twitter.com/uKy3y9E5Im